 Pacifiers can be very helpful for calming baby during these sessions.
 I encourage you to bring one just for your time in the studio.
 They can make all the difference as newborns cannot self-soothe and mom can't be in every image to soothe them like at home.
 Remember that this is not a typical day for them and we may need that help.

 Stay relaxed!
 We work according to your baby's immediate needs, and there is nothing that will happen that has not occurred in 12 years of newborn sessions.
 I am well-versed in working with every baby situation.

 Do NOT stress out about your session.
 Babies pick up on our stress.
 It is normal for the baby to take 5-10 minutes to settle into a pose.
 If baby is having a bad day, I can tell this in the first 30 minutes of the session, and we would just reschedule for another day...no big deal.
 I don't encounter this situation very often (twice in 12 years), but I want you to know we have a plan in place!

 Dress baby in something easy to get off that does not go over their head.

 We begin with a series of images with mom, dad, and baby.
 We include siblings if they are present.
 Next, we move on to baby images and usually spend a little time with feeding and cuddling.
 Patience is critical during this part of the session.
-Once the baby is asleep, the session will flow more quickly.
+When baby is asleep, the session flows quickly.